 Each limited partnership generally owns one property.
 Your investment purchases an interest in the limited partnership, and you become a limited partner.
 Your percentage share of the limited partnership depends on the percentage your investment bares to the value of the project.
 The prospectus (in the offering materials) for each project describes the valuation methodology.

 The limited partnership is managed by American Life, Inc., the general partner of the limited partnership.
 The general partner develops/renovates the property, leases the property, and manages the property.
 The limited partners receive their share of the income from the properties.
-All investors of equity projects receive 70% of the profits.
-In fact, many of American Life, Inc.‘s investors invest for profit only without an immigration benefit.

 The Certificate of Limited Partnership must be recorded with the state of Washington as a public record.
 The certificate refers to a Schedule A of the limited partnership agreement, which lists the names and percentage interests of the limited partners.
 The deed, or right of ownership for the investment property, is held in the name of the limited partnership.
 The deed is also of public record.
 This means the property cannot be sold, mortgaged, or altered without complying with the terms of the limited partnership agreement.